Speaker: Jonathan Kaufman, Cyberforge Committee Chair and Nicholas Wiehr, CVCSA President

 Start your day by checking in at our registration desk.
 Our friendly team will be on hand to assist you with any queries, provide conference materials, and ensure a smooth start to your experience.

-Speaker: Jonathan Kaufman, CyberForge Committee Chair; Jacob Slone, CVCSA President; Deloitte
+Speaker: Jonathan Kaufman, CyberForge Committee Chair; Nicholas Wiehr, CVCSA President; Deloitte

 Location: David Student Union Ballroom